Four Finalists Continue WNMU Presidential Search After One Withdraws

 Western New Mexico University (WNMU) announced that four candidates will continue their bid for the university’s 16th president after Cameron Braxton Wesson, Ph.D., withdrew from consideration for the position.

-The list drops to four from five university presidential candidates.
+The list drops from five to four university presidential candidates.
 Western New Mexico University (WNMU) announced today that Cameron Braxton Wesson, Ph.D., withdrew from consideration for the 16th president position.

 WNMU, however, did not disclose Wesson’s reason for withdrawal.
 The university assured this development will not disrupt the scheduled plans in line with its search for the next president.